SaahilParikh/dispatch/README.txt

 I am not responsible for any mess up you do on a system.
 Almost all of these scripts aren't tested yet and are constantly being updated.
 Use at your risk!

 Good Luck

+DO OT USE ANYHTING IN THE FOLLOWING DIRECTORY
+/Old/
+/Scripts/